 How do I document my disability?

-- The disability services director will engage in an interactive process with the student, which requires completion of an application for disability services and formal requests for documentation.
+- The disability services office will engage in an interactive process with the student, which requires completion of an application for disability services and formal requests for documentation.
 The process will include consideration of any recommended reasonable accommodation that would enable the student to have an equal opportunity to benefit from the academic and spiritual programs offered by Point University.

 - Once evaluation of documentation is complete, the student will receive a Point University Accommodation Plan in writing.
 Accommodations are not retroactive and provision of accommodations by another institution does not guarantee eligibility at Point University.